 Thanksgiving is a time of family, giving, and tradition.
 Although you probably look forward to seeing familiar faces and enjoying the same dishes you’ve always loved, that doesn’t mean your Thanksgiving decor has to stay the same.

-If you’re looking to break tradition a little, here are some creative orchid centerpieces that are sure to impress your guests!
+If you’re looking to break tradition a little, here are some creative Thanksgiving centerpiece ideas that are sure to impress your guests!!

 Plaid designs with oranges, reds, and browns are normally the traditional pattern during Thanksgiving and fall time.
 It’s what most of us have come to expect, but that doesn’t mean you have to stick to that color scheme.
 Try using pale colors, neutral colors or even bold colors to really capture your guests’ attention.